 Writing a book is very time consuming and comes with no guarantees.
 Alternatively, narrating a book is an intelligent, low-risk way to make money as an author.
 Earning passive income as a narrator is possible once you record a book and list it for sale.
 Audiobook sales continue to register double-digit gains while paperback and e-books sales remain flat.
 Also, nearly one in five Americans read audiobooks.

 ACX outlines the steps to become a narrator.
 Narrators audition for audiobook projects, but the real opportunity is to contact bestselling authors who don’t offer audiobooks.
 If you email authors and discuss increasing their book revenues with audiobooks, you’re likely to get a few gigs.
 Regarding income, you can charge a production fee or agree to a 50/50 royalty split with the author.
 ACX has high production standards so you’ll want to ensure that you have excellent recording equipment and a soundproof space to record.

 Print-On-Demand Apparel: Merch by Amazon

 Print-on-demand (POD) is a production model in which products are made up receipt of customer purchase orders.
 Online POD marketplaces have been around since the 2000s.
 Well-known companies include Zazzle, CafePress, Teespring, and Vistaprint.
 Those companies print on various products including clothing, stationery, and accessories.

-Merch by Amazon (MBA) is Amazon’s POD apparel division.
+Merch by Amazon (Merch or MBA) is Amazon’s POD apparel division.
 Sellers pay no upfront investment fees or costs, and they can earn 10 to 20 percent per sale.
 Product options include: